North American stock markets down in early trading, price of oil falls

 Share:

-TORONTO -- The energy sector helped lead a broad-based decline on the Toronto Stock Exchange as Canada's main stock index fell in early trading and U.S. stock markets also moved lower.
+TORONTO -- Canada's main stock index was down in early trading as commodity prices fell and U.S. stock markets moved lower.

-The May crude oil contract was down US$1.97 at US$59.21 per barrel and the May natural gas contract was up a penny at US$2.57 per mmBTU.
+The May crude oil contract was down US$1.12 at US$60.44 per barrel and the May natural gas contract was down two cents at US$2.63 per mmBTU.